By typical standards for tourists, my quick jaunt from Saigon to go backpacking in Hanoi was a bust.

 On Leaving Vietnam

-I’m back to Bangkok and possibly Khao San Road tomorrow.
+I’m returning to Bangkok’s Khao San Road tomorrow.
 Like every other place I visit, I soften the goodbye by promising to come back.
-Halong Bay, trekking in Sapa, snake blood, being a happy eel, and driving a motorbike from north to south are all some pretty damned good reasons to return.
+Halong Bay, trekking in Sapa, snake blood, and driving a motorbike from north to south are all some pretty damned good reasons to return.

 And thanks to the folks at Vietnam Motorbikes for randomly taking me in one night when I was walking down the street.
 Along with feeding and watering me, they put a bug into my head about driving across this country next year on a Honda Win.